Your cookie preferences

 Looking for a SIM only deal instead?
 Compare SIM only deals

-Common questions when transferring your mobile phone number
+Transferring your mobile phone number - myths busted

-Still got some queries about keeping your phone number?
+Still got some queries or concerns about keeping your phone number?
 We field some of the most frequently asked questions in this section.

 Will I lose service?